 PATIENCE is an exceptional, no compromise cruising yacht.
 She was originally used in Canada, before being bought by the owner of the Royal Van Dam Shipyard, for his own use.
 She is carefully designed so that she is under 15 metres and so she misses the restrictions imposed on yachts larger than this in Northern European and Mediterranean waters.
 Her original construction is of the highest quality and her interior is executed in warm rosewood.
 She is easily handled, with moderate draft and she has a spacious layout below decks with a protected cockpit and lots of deck space above.
 Her current owner has refitted her substantially and the work was carried out in Holland in 2014/15.
 The refit has totally upgraded the yacht in all respects and the intelligent and unfussy use of modern technology to make her ready for today’s yachting is beautifully done.
 Works carried out include paint, rig, electronics and a full systems overhaul.
+This Spring she has had further updates to her rig and is beautifully prepared for sale.
 We are captivated by this yacht and think that she is very special.

 The appeal of this boat came when I asked the question, “Why would the yard owner who designed and built this boat want to reacquire this boat for his own use?”.
 The answer is first its size.
 At 14.95 meters it both avoids the greater licensing, insurance and operational requirements of 15+ meter boats and more importantly it fits into most marinas especially in Northern Europe, many who have a 15 meter maximum size.
 The 1.8 meter draft also meets most marinas, canals and anchorage requirements.
 In addition, the interior of this boat is massive for this length of boat.
 Both the beam (4.6 Meters) and height (+2 meters) of the interior yield a truly functional living space.
 Its been compared favorably to many 55’ to 57’ cruisers made by other makers and even compares favorably to larger Nordia’s.